 Apple Card rewards

 In terms of rewards, Apple Card doesn’t offer points as part of a loyalty program but instead opts for simple and straight-forward cash back.
-The amount of cash back the card offers varies based on the following:
+The amount of cash back the card offers vary based on the following:

 - 3% cash back on Apple products, including Apple subscription services, such as Apple Music, and all Apple Store purchases;